All Episodes

 Moynihan was Nixon's counselor for urban affairs in January 1969 when Nixon began his presidency.

-He later served as U.S. ambassador to the United Nations.
+He later served as U.S. Ambassador to the United Nations.

-Moynihan tells Nixon, temperature going to rise seven degrees Fahrenheit by 2000, and bye-bye New York and Washington.
+So in 1969, I was 18 years old, Moynihan tells Nixon, temperature is going to rise seven degrees Fahrenheit by 2000 and bye-bye New York and Washington.

 And it's just progressed.

-I mean, that's that's about the beginning of the modern era of the feminist movement as well, by the way.
+I mean, that's about the beginning of the modern era of the feminist movement as well, by the way.

 Coincidence?